mtsvr/smrf-sim/README.md

 The multicast communication will be shown as a message originating from the root node, and then Mote Output will list all the motes to which the message has arrived, in order of arrival.

 ![alt text](https://raw.githubusercontent.com/mtsvr/smrf-sim/master/imgs/mote_output_short.png " ")

+## Extras

+Included in this repository there is a document that can be used as guidelines to understand the behaviour of the different RPL based multicast schemes out there (SMRF, ESMRF and BMRF).